ikajakam/Js-hunt-Ai-Analysis/README.md

 ```
 - reload your `.bashrc` or `.zshrc`

-Note : This script uses the model `Qwen/Qwen2.5-1.5B-Instruct` and runs it locally via CUDA-enabled GPU.
+Note : This script uses model `Qwen/Qwen2.5-1.5B-Instruct` and runs it locally via CUDA

 ### Usage :
 ```